-Bristol-Myers Squibb's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.81.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Bristol-Myers Squibb's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 14.5784.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Bristol-Myers Squibb's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Bristol-Myers Squibb's PEG ratio in relation to those of similar companies.

 Bristol-Myers Squibb's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $18.8 billion (£13.8 billion).